Appealing a Denied Medicaid Application

 To appeal, you must notify the county or state office in writing within thirty-three days of the effective date of the disputed action.
 If a timely appeal is filed, the law will give you the right to a fair hearing.
 If you request a hearing before the effective date of Medicaid’s proposed action, benefits must continue until a decision is reached after the hearing.
 Before the hearing, you have the right to see any information pertaining to the case.
-One of our attorneys can be very helpful at this stage.

 The hearing should be held at a location convenient for you.
 If you are homebound or in a nursing home and cannot get to a hearing, the hearing can be held at your location.
 Alternatively, you may request to be present by telephone.

 The hearing will be like an informal trial.
 An administrative law judge hears the case.
 You have the right to testify, to have others testify, and to cross-examine Medicaid’s witnesses.
 You should bring to the hearing all papers that relate to the case and be ready to explain the reason for appealing.